South Eastern Main Line: Electrification

 British Railways started to implement its 1955 Modernisation Plan.
 This extended electrification to the Kent Coast in two stages, with the South Eastern Main Line being subject of "Kent Coast Electrification - Stage 2".
 As part of Stage 1, Chislehurst Junction was rebuilt to allow an increase of speed on the connecting lines from 30 mph to 50 mph.
 Stage 2 extended electrification along the remainder of the SEML to Dover.
 Ashford, Shorncliffe and stations were rebuilt.
 Colour light signalling was installed throughout, with new signal boxes being built at Hither Green, Chislehurst Junction, Orpington, Sevenoaks, Tonbridge, Ashford and Folkestone Junction.
-This allowed the abolition of 32 signal boxes, with eleven more reduced to occasional use and one being manned during morning peak hours only.
+This allowed the abolition of 32 signal boxes, with eleven more reduced to occasional use and one being staffed during morning peak hours only.
 Electric services on the full length of the SEML began on 12 June 1961.
 This was accompanied by a voltage upgrade to 750 V DC across the whole the Southern Region.
 Completion of the scheme would allow the phasing out of steam from the Eastern area of the Southern Region of British Railways. closed to passengers on 6 September 1965.
 In December 1969, it was announced that all electric multiple units built before 1939 were to be withdrawn by 1972.
 In 1972, work began on rebuilding and resignalling London Bridge, with a new power signal box built at London Bridge.
 The scheme cost £23.5 million and was completed in December 1978.

 The line was largely left untouched, until the arrival of the Channel Tunnel at Cheriton, near Folkestone.
 Prior to construction of High Speed 1, also known as the Channel Tunnel Rail Link (CTRL), services ran over the South Eastern Main Line to Petts Wood, leaving at Chislehurst junction onto the Chatham Main Line.
 Freight services for the Channel Tunnel were routed via the Maidstone East Line.
 The CTRL was built alongside the line to Ashford where is joined in to gain access to the existing station.
 The CTRL diverges west of Ashford to pursue a separate route to its new London terminus (St Pancras).
 Thus a short section of the line through Ashford is also electrified at 25 kV AC.